mrhamda/Mr-Strong/README.md

 - Using brackeyes art assets

 ## OBS
-This was created when chatgpt was relatively new so not a sinle line is written with the help of LLM!
+This was created when chatgpt was relatively new so not a single line is written with the help of LLM!